steffenmueller4/steffenmueller4.github.io/_posts/2021-06-02-interdependencies-between-organization-and-architecture.md

 Based on their analysis, they found strong evidence that the "[...] product's architecture tends to mirror the structure of the organization in which it is developed [...]" {% cite MacCormack2012 %} and, thus, Conway's Law holds true oftentimes.

-Although MacCormack's, Baldwin's, and Rusnak's study definitely has their limits in their approach, in explaining the different causalities involved, or checking other properties than modularity, managers should consider the influences of the organizational structure and goals on product design and architecture.
+Although MacCormack's, Baldwin's, and Rusnak's study definitely has their limits in their approach, in explaining the different causalities involved, or in checking other properties than modularity, managers should consider the influences of the organizational structure and goals on product design and architecture.
-So, when the organizational unit in which you are building a software product is siloed and organized based on a strict functional team design such as a separation into frontend, backend, and operations teams, you will very likely not get an overly customer-focused product which is considering a DevOps approach.
+Translated to new software engineering approaches: when the organizational unit in which you are building a software product is siloed and organized based on a strict functional team design such as a separation into frontend, backend, and operations teams, you will very likely not get an overly customer-focused product which is considering a DevOps approach.

 # Inverse Conway Maneuver